SalishSeaCast/docs/code-notes/salishsea-nemo/spinup.rst

      .. code-block:: bash

-         #PBS -l walltime=1:00:00
+         #PBS -l walltime=15:00:00

-     Runs typically required about 17 minutes of compute time per model-day but a substantial excess allowance should be requested.
+     Runs typically required about 80 minutes of compute time per model-day but a substantial excess allowance should be requested.
-     Wall time values that have been found to be adequate are 1h for a 2d run, 4h for a 10d run,
+     Wall time values that have been found to be adequate are 4h for a 2d run, and 15h for a 10d run.

-     and 12h for a 30d run.
+     You should also set your email address in the :kbd:`#PBS -M` line so that job start, end,
+     and abort messages are emailed to you.

    A typical TORQUE batch job file looks like: